ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/configuration/serialization.dotnet.markdown

 {CODE custom_json_contract_resolver_based_on_default@ClientApi\Configuration\DeSerialization.cs /}

-## PreserveDocumentPropertiesNotFoundOnModel

-Controls whatever properties that were not de-serialized to an object properties will be preserved during saving a document again.
-If `false`, those properties will be removed when the document will be saved.
-Default: `true`.

-{CODE preserve_doc_props_not_found_on_model@ClientApi\Configuration\DeSerialization.cs /}

 ## BulkInsert.TrySerializeEntityToJsonStream

 For the bulk insert you can configure custom serialization implementation by providing `TrySerializeEntityToJsonStream`:

 {CODE TrySerializeEntityToJsonStream@ClientApi\Configuration\DeSerialization.cs /}

-## Numbers (de)serialization

-RavenDB client supports out of the box all common numeric value types: `int`, `long`, `double`, `decimal` etc.
-Note that although the (de)serialization of `decimals` is fully supported, there are [server side limitations](../../server/kb/numbers-in-ravendb) to numbers in that range.
-Other number types like `BigInteger` must be treated using custom (de)serialization.

 ## IgnoreByRefMembers and IgnoreUnsafeMembers